 Compare Jira to the Best Project Management Software

-Jira has tools like scrum and Kanban boards that are ideal for organizing tasks and managing agile teams.
+Jira is an intuitive solution that allows your team to coordinate and adjust throughout the complete project life cycle.
+It has tools pre-built Scrum and Kanban boards that are ideal for organizing tasks and managing agile teams.

 Jira: The Good and The Bad

 Powerful Agile Tools: Jira is built for agile and Scrum project management.
 The software comes with scrum boards and Kanban boards so teams can visualize workflows and see the progress of tasks in real-time.
 It’s easy for managers to understand which tasks are doing well and which ones are delayed.
 Jira supports agile sprints and multiple project views, like user stories and story points.

 Bug Tracking and Issue Management: Atlassian initially developed Jira to track bugs in software projects.
 This functionality remains a core component of Jira’s project management solution today.
 The tool makes it easy for developers to locate, track, and record bugs within the software.
 All bugs and issues can be viewed in the backlog.
 With all issues in a single view, Jira makes it easy for teams to prioritize which bugs should be addressed first.

 Fantastic Reporting: The software comes out-of-the-box with 12+ reports.
 These allow managers to gain actionable insights into their team’s performance in real-time.
 Burndown charts, sprint reports, velocity charts, version reports, burnup charts, and cumulative flow diagrams are just a handful of examples of the agile reports offered by Jira.